omunite215/NextJS_Course/README.md

-# Next.js Course Project by Vercel
+# Project - Next.js Course by Vercel

+## This project demonstrates every basic to advanced concept of Next.JS.

-## This Repo can be used as an awesome resource to learn Next.JS
+## This Repo can be used as a useful resource to learn Next.JS

+### Basic knowledge of React is required.

 ### Concepts learnt in this course: